 Duncan Firth – Board Member

-Duncan’s 30 years of experience in the transportation industry has allowed him to develop skills in the areas of information technology, logistics, resource and project management.
-He is happy to bring this skill set to his role on the Board of Directors.
+Duncan’s 30 years of experience in the transportation industry has provided him with skills in logistics, resource and project management.
+He supports the Foundation by bringing this skill set to his role as a member of the Board of Directors.

 Andrea Campbell – Vice Chair